Azure-Samples/ms-identity-docs-code-dotnet/web-app-aspnet/README.md

 # ASP.NET Core 6.0 Web App - Sign-in user | Microsoft identity platform

 This web app, built with ASP.NET Core 6.0 Razor, has added sign-in features.
-It uses the [Open Id Connect](https://docs.microsoft.com/en-us/entra/identity-platform/v2-protocols-oidc) and [ASP.NET Core Identity](https://docs.microsoft.com/en-us/aspnet/core/security/authentication/identity?view=aspnetcore-6.0) for authentication.
-This allows users to sign in with their Microsoft Entra ID accounts.
+It uses the [OpenID Connect](https://docs.microsoft.com/en-us/entra/identity-platform/v2-protocols-oidc) and [ASP.NET Core Identity](https://docs.microsoft.com/en-us/aspnet/core/security/authentication/identity?view=aspnetcore-6.0) for authentication.
+This allows users to sign in with their Microsoft Entra accounts.
 Once signed in, the app can access protected resources on the user’s behalf.

 ## Quickstart and tutorial guides for this sample